Physical Education (PE)

 PE 223 Motor Skills Development I 3 Cr.

-This course teaches students to apply principles of best practice to the development and delivery of appropriate instructional programs in individual and elementary activities currently being taught in the public schools (e.g. dance, throwing, catching, kicking, and gymnastics).
+This course teaches students to apply principles of best practice to the development and delivery of appropriate instructional programs in individual and elementary activities currently being taught in the public schools e.g. dance, throwing, catching, kicking, and gymnastics.
 Strong consideration is given to the development of personal performance and skill acquisition in order to more effectively lead practical lessons in school.
 Students must demonstrate an understanding of, and competence in motor skill acquisition.
-Offered fall semester.
 4 hour lab.
+(Fall).

 PE 224 Motor Skills Development II 3 Cr.

-This course teaches students to apply principles of best practice to the development and delivery of appropriate instructional programs in team, dual, and secondary activities currently being taught in the public schools (e.g. basketball, volleyball, soccer, racquet sports) as well as non-traditional activities (e.g. Indiaka, Takraw, pateka, tchoukball).
+This course teaches students to apply principles of best practice to the development and delivery of appropriate instructional programs in team, dual, and secondary activities currently being taught in the public schools (e.g. basketball, volleyball, soccer, racquet sports) as well as non-traditional activities, e.g. Indiaka, Takraw, pateka, tchoukball.
 Consideration is given to the development of personal performance and skill acquisition in order to effectively lead practical lessons in school.
 Students must demonstrate an understanding of, and competence in motor skill acquisition and physical education pedagogy in the context of public school instruction programs.
-Offered spring semester.
-4 hour lab.
+4 lab hours.
+(Spring).

 PE 261 Foundations in Health Education 4 Cr.

 This course will teach historical development, professional standards, philosophy and program planning, including current best practices in the development, implementation and evaluation of health education programs.
-It will focus on developing personal and social health skills, including decision making, interpersonal communication, goal setting and self managment skills.
-In addition, this course will integrate teaching students media literacy, personal advocacy, and how to access valid health information, products and services and how to teach this to prospective students.
-Lecture 3 hours: Field Experience 2 hours.
-Prerequisite: PE 260.
-Offered even-numbered fall semesters.
+It will focus on developing personal and social health skills, including decision making, interpersonal communication, goal setting and self-management skills.
+Also, this course will integrate teaching students media literacy, personal advocacy, and how to access valid health information, products and services and how to teach this to prospective students.
+2 field experience hours.
+3 lecture hours.
+Prerequisite: PE 163 (Fall).

 PE 265 Lifelong Motor Development 3 Cr.